jacobmarks/QTop/README.md

 ## Putting it all Together

 In this brief tutorial, we've introduced the fundamentals of codes, error models, and decoders.
 These are the three basic ingredients of a `simulation`.
-Then, `sim = simulation(2, `Color666`, model, decoder)` instantiates a simulation object.
+Then, `sim = simulation(2, `666 Color Code`, [model, "Test Model"], [decoder, "GCC"])` instantiates a simulation object.
 The first two input arguments are used to construct the code itself.
 We can run a simulation by calling our simulation object, with a code depth `L`, and a physical error rate `p`.
 We succeed if we decode our code without any logical errors, in which case `sim(L, p)` returns `True `.
 Otherwise, we fail.

 We can `run` this simulation by specifying a range of probabilities and code depths, and the number of trials to conduct for each depth-probability combination.